qiskit-community/quantum-algorithms-benchmarks/machine_learning/README.md

 # Benchmarking quantum machine learning for finance

-This subdirectory holds the machine learning track of the benchmarks of quantum computing algorithms.
+This subdirectory holds the machine learning track of the benchmarks of quantum computing algorithms. <br>
+Quantum machine learning generally refers to the exploration of synergies between quantum computing and machine learning.
+The workflow typically involves the processing of given training data with an interplay of a classical and a quantum computer.

 ## Problem definitions